-So where does Art count in all this?
+So where does Art count in our so-called ‘modern’ lives?

-…. in many ways and sadly now due to our sucking upon the papp of the much lauded information superhighway we have denuded ourselves of so much of human accomplishment; as if becoming the Donald J trumps of culture ie seeing and knowing so little, existing merely in the here and now.
+…. in many ways and sadly now due to our sucking upon the papp of the much lauded information superhighway we have denuded ourselves of so much of human accomplishment; as if becoming the donald j trumps of culture ie seeing and knowing so little, existing merely in the here and now and kidding ourselves we know it all.
 The web should (and can) allow us access to an array of clever and talented minds.

 So lets go get it.